Yongmin-Yoo/claimsem/README.md

 }
 ```

 Previously generated frozen claim representations are loaded from disk.
-This mode is faster and is intended for development searches, ablations, and repeated clustering experiments.

-Cached shards must include enough metadata to verify:
+Cached representations should include metadata for:

-- patent identifier
+- patent identifiers
-- claim identifier
+- claim identifiers
 - claim order
 - embedding dimension
-- encoder model identifier
+- encoder identifier
 - encoder revision
 - preprocessing configuration

-A cache should not be used if its provenance cannot be verified.
+A cache should not be used when its provenance cannot be verified.

 ---

 ## Configuration Files

-### Final ClaimSem configuration
+### Final configuration

 ```text
 configs/final_claimsem.json
 ```

-This file stores the frozen paper configuration:
+The final configuration contains:

 ```json
 {